oyaprotocol/node/README.md

 - **Block Proposer Logic:** Implemented in `blockProposer.ts`, this module:
   - Processes incoming intentions from the `/intention` endpoint.
   - Caches intentions and bundles them into a block every 10 seconds.
-  - Signs the block, uploads it to IPFS via Helia, interacts with the blockchain contract, and updates the database accordingly.
+  - Signs the block, uploads it to IPFS via Helia, interacts with the BlockTracker contract, and updates the database accordingly.
 - **Database:** PostgreSQL is used for persistent storage.
 Migration scripts (e.g., `migrations/1_createTable.sh`) set up the required tables.

 ## Prerequisites